stappersg/vBook/src/get-started/config-file-struct/filtering.md

 <p class="ann"> Adding specific configuration for a domain </p>

-The `config.vsl` script under a domain must contain, at least, the following statement:
+Although it is not mandatory to add a `config.vsl` script under a domain directory, if it is created, it must contain, at least, the following statement:

 ```rust,ignore
 fn on_domain_config(config) {